-Good results2 were achieved with -O2 -maxx -mfma.
+Good results2 were achieved with -O2 -mavx -mfma.
 But -O2 -maxv -mfma is a tradeoff between the best possible results and obviously correct compiled code.
-In fact the assembly almost looks like handwritten.
+In fact the disassembly almost looks like handwritten.
 If even more optimization is wanted -O3 can be used.
 To fully utilize FMA with packed doubles -Ofast or -Ofast -ffast-math has to be used.
-Be aware that more optimization than -O2 -maxv -mfma results in a very hard to understand disassembly. -ffast-math can even introduce rounding errors.
-It is not completely obvious that the highly optimized compiled code still has the wanted operational intensity. -O0 never works out.
+Be aware that more optimization than -O2 -maxv -mfma results in a very hard to understand disassembly. -ffast-math can even introduce rounding errors or reduce the executed FLOPs.
+It is not completely obvious that the highly optimized compiled still has the wanted operational intensity. -O0 never works out.